GoogleCloudPlatform/blueprints/catalog/namespace/README.md

 # namespace

 A Kubernetes namespace with appropriate defaults for use with ACM enrolled clusters.
-It creates a namespace, assigns admin role for the created namespace, to a given email group, and creates a RepoSync for the created namespace.
+It creates a namespace, assigns admin role for the created namespace to a given email group, and creates a RepoSync for the created namespace.

 ## Setters